Biological carbon fixation: Reverse Krebs cycle

-The reverse Krebs cycle, also known as reverse TCA cycle (rTCA) or reductive citric acid cycle, is an alternative to the standard Calvin-Benson cycle for carbon fixation.
+The reverse Krebs cycle, also known as the reverse TCA cycle (rTCA) or reductive citric acid cycle, is an alternative to the standard Calvin-Benson cycle for carbon fixation.
 It has been found in strict anaerobic or microaerobic bacteria (as Aquificales) and anaerobic archea.
 It was discovered by Evans, Buchanan and Arnon in 1966 working with the photosynthetic green sulfur bacterium Chlorobium limicola.
 In particular, it is one of the most used pathways in hydrothermal vents by the Campylobacterota.
-This feature is very important in oceans.
+This feature allows primary production in the ocean's aphotic environments, or "dark primary production."
 Without it, there would be no primary production in aphotic environments, which would lead to habitats without life.
-So this kind of primary production is called "dark primary production".

 The cycle involves the biosynthesis of acetyl-CoA from two molecules of CO2.
 The key steps of the reverse Krebs cycle are: